ABCD-ReproNim/materials/_posts/2022-04-04-project-month.md

 img: project_month.jpg # Add image post (optional)
 ---

+The ABCD-ReproNim Project Month will be held virtually on April 4 - April 29, 2022.
+We invite all ABCD-ReproNim Students, ABCD-ReproNim alumni, and anyone from the ABCD community to join us!
+If you are interested in attending Project Month please join us at our Kickoff event Monday, April 4th, at 4pm EDT/1pm PDT in Room 400 of the [ABCD-ReproNim Gather.Town](https://gather.town/app/vC4xzIIrfbFvptPB/abcd-repronim) (password: Welcome2022Students).

-The ABCD-ReproNim Project Month will be held virtually on April 4 - April 29, 2022. **If you would like to take part in Project Month please fill out our [Project Month Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSf9V3k-TF6EaQKdJ1eXC8BtOIRbJ2JPvcyrw-NFjPxYk6wAGA/viewform?usp=sf_link) by Friday, April 1st, 2022.** Please note that only individuals who have [obtained ABCD data access](https://docs.google.com/forms/d/e/1FAIpQLSdZbXLB2HdciB88YN3JIXg6OdUN2dq1KnLTolIcos2Tu6FazA/viewform?usp=sf_link) and have provided us with confirmation of their Data Use Certifications (DUCs) will be able to participate in Project Month.
+ If you would like to take part in Project Month you can **[Register Here](https://docs.google.com/forms/d/e/1FAIpQLSf9V3k-TF6EaQKdJ1eXC8BtOIRbJ2JPvcyrw-NFjPxYk6wAGA/viewform?usp=sf_link) by Friday, April 8th, 2022.** Please note that only individuals who have [obtained ABCD data access](https://docs.google.com/forms/d/e/1FAIpQLSdZbXLB2HdciB88YN3JIXg6OdUN2dq1KnLTolIcos2Tu6FazA/viewform?usp=sf_link) and have [provided us with confirmation](https://docs.google.com/forms/d/e/1FAIpQLSdZbXLB2HdciB88YN3JIXg6OdUN2dq1KnLTolIcos2Tu6FazA/viewform?usp=sf_link) of their Data Use Certifications (DUCs) will be able to participate in Project Month.

 **Propose a Project:**
 Do you have a project idea that you want to work on during Project Month?
 Propose your project idea [here](https://github.com/ABCD-ReproNim/2022_Project_Month/issues)!

 **Project Week Schedule:**
-[Here](https://docs.google.com/forms/d/e/1FAIpQLSf9V3k-TF6EaQKdJ1eXC8BtOIRbJ2JPvcyrw-NFjPxYk6wAGA/viewform?usp=sf_link) is some information on what do expect during Project Month, including a schedule of events!
 You can also view the schedule for Project Month on the [ABCD-ReproNim Google Calendar](https://calendar.google.com/calendar?cid=YWJjZHJlcHJvbmltQGdtYWlsLmNvbQ).
+[Here](https://docs.google.com/forms/d/e/1FAIpQLSf9V3k-TF6EaQKdJ1eXC8BtOIRbJ2JPvcyrw-NFjPxYk6wAGA/viewform?usp=sf_link) is some additional information on what to expect during Project Month!

 **Resources for Project Month:**